AndhikaWB/VSCodePortable/README.md

 ### Why not use VSCodium as the base instead?

 VSCodium is not allowed to use any [proprietary debugging tools](https://github.com/VSCodium/vscodium/blob/master/DOCS.md#proprietary-debugging-tools) made by Microsoft, including those that are embedded on extensions like [C/C++ extension](https://github.com/Microsoft/vscode-cpptools/issues/21#issuecomment-248349017), and many more.
-It seems that there is [workaround](https://aur.archlinux.org/packages/vscodium-bin-marketplace) but I don't have a clean way to modify and support it right now (feel free to open PR).
-I do use VSCodium on Linux though.
+It seems that there is [workaround](https://aur.archlinux.org/packages/vscodium-bin-marketplace), but I don't have a clean way to modify and support it right now (feel free to open PR).
+Moreover, some extensions still doesn't work properly even after using that patch.

 ### Which development environments are supported?
-For now it supports Git, MinGW (GCC), Python, Java, Node.js, Go, Rust, Flutter, Android Studio, Android SDK, and PlatformIO.
+It supports Git, MinGW (GCC), Python, Java, Node.js, Go, Rust, Flutter, Android Studio, Android SDK, Apache Spark, and PlatformIO.
 Visual Studio build tools support is also (partially) supported, see my other repo ([BuildToolsInspector](https://github.com/AndhikaWB/BuildToolsInspector)).
-You can enable optional modification for each DE via `VSCodePortable.ini` (on the launcher root directory).
+You can enable optional modification(s) for each DE via `VSCodePortable.ini` (on the launcher root directory).

-When updating VSCodePortable from the [release](https://github.com/AndhikaWB/VSCodePortable/releases) page, please compare the previously mentioned file with `App\FirstRun\VSCodePortable.ini` in case I added support for new feature(s) since the existing config file will not be replaced automatically.
+When updating VSCodePortable from the [release](https://github.com/AndhikaWB/VSCodePortable/releases) page, please compare the previously mentioned file with `App\FirstRun\VSCodePortable.ini` in case I added support for new feature(s), since the existing config file will not be replaced automatically.
 Sorry for the inconvenience.

 ### Will XXX development environment be supported?
 Open an issue or pull request and I will see what I can do.